 Matt Bothner joined ESMT European School of Management and Technology in 2011 as a professor and the first holder of the Deutsche Telekom Chair in Leadership and HR Development.
+As of September 2019, Matt also serves as the director of the Center for Sustainable Business and Leadership (CSBL).
 His current research addresses the measurement and consequences of social status in several empirical settings, including venture capital, professional sports, and higher education.
 Bothner studies status to understand a form of ethical leadership—leadership guided by the categorical imperative, and for which status can be a means, not an end.

 In addition, he has developed computational models both to better understand factors affecting the evolution of cumulative advantage and to clarify the optimal strategies for leading tournaments for peer recognition.
 His research has been published in Administrative Science Quarterly, American Journal of Sociology, Management Science, and Organization Science.